Tuggeranong: History

 Cave paintings and Aboriginal artifacts discovered in the area confirm that the Tuggeranong region has been occupied by the original inhabitants, the Ngunnawal people, for over 21,000 years.
 The area lies close to the recognised traditional lands of the Ngarigo-speaking people.

-The first Europeans arrived in the Canberra region in 1820 and a year later, a third expedition led by Charles Throsby reached the Murrumbidgee River near the present-day Pine Island and the valley now occupied by the Tuggeranong district.
+The first Europeans arrived in the Australian Capital Territory region in 1820 and a year later, a third expedition led by Charles Throsby reached the Murrumbidgee River near the present-day Pine Island and the valley now occupied by the Tuggeranong district.
 In 1823 Joseph Wild was employed by Brigade Major John Ovens and Captain Mark Currie to guide them to the Murrumbidgee.
 They travelled south along the river and named the area now known as Tuggeranong Isabella's Plain in honour of Governor Brisbane's infant daughter.
 Unable to cross the river near the current site of Tharwa, they continued on to the Monaro Plains.

 The last expedition in the region was undertaken by Allan Cunningham in 1824.
 Cunningham's reports verified that the region was suitable for grazing, and the settlement of the Limestone Plains followed immediately thereafter.

 In 1828, the bushranger John Tennant, known as the 'Terror of Argyle', was captured by James Ainslie and a party of others near the Murrumbidgee River in Tuggeranong.
 Tennant had been a convict assigned to Joshua John Moore at Canberry, a property in the present day inner north Canberra.
 Mount Tennent, behind Tharwa, is named after the bushranger (note the difference in spelling).